iamdavid2/javaScript/README.md

 # Starter Kit
 ![alt text](https://raw.github.com/iamdavid2/javaScript/master/logo.png)

-Description
+#escription

-The step-by-step project describes how to have starter Kit for developments
+The step-by-step project describes how to have a starter Kit for developers

-Read this in other languages: English, Spanish
+Read this in other languages:[English](http://github.com) , [Spanish](http://github.com)